 Email Marketing Personalization And Cross-Channel Integration

 Time and again, email proves how strong it is as a marketing channel, always proving to be a number one choice among marketers.
+The core essence of a successful email campaign comes down to Email Marketing Personalization.
 That said, the folks at Yesmail recently conducted an awesome study into industry practices and goals that email marketers have in 2016.
 In total, 200 retailers took part in the study and were very open about their struggles and success.
 It shares some really awesome insight and we’re happy to bring all of the most important stuff to you!

 Email Collection Channels